Arteriovenous Graft Placement For Hemodialysis

 - En Espanol

 An arteriovenous graft (AVG) is surgery to connect an artery to a vein using a graft.
 A graft is a plastic tube.
 You need an AVG if your artery and vein cannot be directly joined together for hemodialysis.
-Hemodialysis is a treatment for kidney failure.
-It uses a machine that works like your kidneys to clean waste from your blood.
-The AVG is usually placed on your nondominant arm.
-If you are right-handed, the AVG will be placed on your left arm.
-Blood will go out from and come back to the AVG after being cleaned by the hemodialysis machine.
+The AVG is usually placed on the nondominant arm.
+For example, if you are right-handed, the AVG will be placed on your left arm.
+Blood will go out from and come back to the AVG after it is cleaned by the hemodialysis machine.

-Surgery to make an arteriovenous graft carries certain risks.
 You may bleed more than expected or get an infection.
 You could have trouble breathing or get blood clots.
-You could have an allergic reaction to anesthesia medicine.
-Your caregivers will watch you closely for these problems.
 You may have continued pain or swelling after the surgery.
-Sometimes the surgery may not be successful and needs to be done again.
-If you do not have surgery, the pain or symptoms you have may get worse.
-Call or ask your caregiver if you are worried or have more questions about your surgery.
+The surgery may not be successful and may need to be done again.
+Without this surgery, your symptoms may get worse.

 The week before your surgery: